salesforce/apex-mockery/README.md

 #### BYOM (Build your own matcher)

-Use the `Argument.Matchable` interface and then use it with `Arguments` APIs
+Use the `Argument.Matchable` interface and then use it with `Argument` APIs

 ```java
 @isTest